There are many paths towards building a career in welding, but they all begin with the same first step: finding the right training program.

 One of the most common paths to becoming a welder is a basic welding training program.
 These programs focus on the groundwork of good welding skills and habits.
 These programs are designed to provide students with the knowledge, experience, and skill sets necessary to find a good job in the welding industry.

 Most classes, if not all, in basic programs are entirely focused on welding.
-This means you will not spend time or money on subjects that won’t apply to your new career.
+This means you will not spend time or money on subjects that won’t apply to your new career path.

 Examples of Classes in a Basic Welding Program